Thousands without heat, water after tornadoes kill dozens

 Debris from destroyed buildings and shredded trees covered the ground in Mayfield, a city of about 10,000 in western Kentucky.
 Twisted sheet metal, downed power lines and wrecked vehicles lined the streets.
 Windows were blown out and roofs torn off the buildings that were still standing.

-Firefighters in the town had to rip the doors off the fire station to get vehicles out, according to Fire Chief Jeremy Creason on “CBS Mornings.”
+Firefighters there had to rip the doors off their station to get vehicles out, according to Fire Chief Jeremy Creason on “CBS Mornings.”

 “Words cannot describe the bravery, the selflessness that they’ve exhibited,” he said of his employees.
 “We had to try and navigate through all the debris up and down our streets.
 We were responding with ambulances with three and four flat tires.”